Warren Buffett says U.S. economy's unexpected strength benefits Berkshire - Up News Info

 Article content

+But Saturday’s meeting, broadcast online on Yahoo Finance, was “kind of what you come to love about Berkshire,” said Steve Haberstroh, a partner at CastleKeep Investment Advisors in Westport, Connecticut.
+“It’s a little bit less about learning new things and more about being reminded about the old things.”

+Many of Berkshire’s dozens of operating units, which include Geico car insurance and the BNSF railroad, have been rebounding as anxiety over COVID-19 lessens, more people get vaccinated, stimulus checks are spent, business restrictions are eased and confidence about the economy grows.
-Gross domestic product, a broad measure of the U.S. economy, grew at an annualized 6.4% rate from January to March, according to an advance estimate by the government.

-Some economists project the economy will grow in 2021 at the fastest rate in nearly four decades.
+Gross domestic product grew at an annualized 6.4% rate from January to March, according to an advance government estimate.
+Some economists project the economy will grow in 2021 at the fastest clip in nearly four decades.

-“People feel good,” Buffett said, in discussing the economic environment.
-“Charlie and I consider it the most interesting movie we’ve ever seen.”
+Buffett conceded that the recovery made his decision last year to exit stakes in the four major U.S. airlines — American, Delta, Southwest and United — appear ill-timed.

-Munger, for his part, downplayed concern that Congress and the White House might raise the corporate tax rate to 25% or 28%, saying it wouldn’t be “the end of the world” for Berkshire.
+Munger, meanwhile, downplayed concern that Congress and the White House might raise the corporate tax rate to 25% or 28%, saying it wouldn’t be “the end of the world” for Berkshire.

+Shareholders rejected proposals requiring Berkshire to disclose more about its efforts to address climate change and promote diversity and inclusion in its workforce.

+But both proposals received about one-quarter of the votes cast, suggesting greater discontent than Berkshire shareholders historically demonstrate.
+Buffett, who controls nearly one-third of Berkshire’s voting power, opposed both proposals.

 Saturday’s meeting came after Berkshire said first-quarter operating profit rose 20% to about $7 billion, while net income including investments totaled $11.7 billion..